Los Angeles Brain Injury Attorney

 In severe cases, individuals are unconscious and may even require a lifetime of medical care and assisted living.
 However, not all brain injuries are readily apparent.

-Often, victims attribute their symptoms to other injuries and fail to seek medical attention or legal help.
+Often, brain injury victims attribute their symptoms to other injuries and fail to seek medical attention or legal help.

 - Dizziness or loss of balance